MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/configuring-an-inf-file-for-a-modifying-filter-driver.md

 - A modifying filter INF file can specify common parameter definitions for the driver and parameters that are associated with a specific adapter.
 The following example shows some common parameter definitions.

 > [!CAUTION]
-> Do not use **HKR** **AddReg** to add keys directly under the service state.
-This is a compliance violation.
-You must add these keys under the Parameters key of the service to be compliant.
+> Using **HKR AddReg** to put keys directly under the service state is a compliance violation.
+These keys need to be added under the Parameters key of the service to be compliant.

   ```INF
   [Common.Params.reg]